egodevrjm/alex-wilson-rpg-github/scenarios/00_MASTER_SCENARIO_COLLECTION.md

 - He can't reveal he's Rosie Walker's grandson until after the Bluebird performance.
 - "Don't be the coward I was.
 Face the light I ran from."

 **Scene opens:** Tuesday, 5:47 AM, Pikeville Greyhound station.
-Alex stands with his duffel and the Gibson case.
+Alex stands with his duffel and the Martin case.
 The $10,000 sits alien in his account.
 His flip phone shows three texts from Dad: "Where's the truck?"
 "Boy, you better answer."
 "I'm coming to the Piggly Wiggly."
 The bus is boarding.
 Nashville is 4 hours away.
 His dad will be at the Piggly Wiggly in 20 minutes.
 Time to choose: the familiar hell or the unknown.

 ---